 By means of the budget support, Sweden has contributed to a long-term policy to reduce poverty in Mali.
 The aid was suspended after the coup d’état in 2012.
 The crisis has however resulted in increasing poverty due to loss of income, rising prices and the suspended assistance.

 Support has also been used to improve the country's system of public finances and to strengthen the statistical system.
 This is important in order to plan and measure the results of the country's politics.
 One important funding is the national institute of statistics (INSTAT's) sister collaboration with Statistics Sweden (SCB), to strengthen its capacity to produce and disseminate reliable statistics.

 Sweden has extended its humanitarian aid since 2012 as a result of the food crisis after the drought across the Sahel region in 2011.
-The conflict in northern Mali has exacerbated the humanitarian crisis, in particular with refugees to neighboring countries as well as internal refugees to southern Mali.
+The conflict in northern Mali has exacerbated the humanitarian crisis, in particular with refugees to neighbouring countries as well as internal refugees to southern Mali.
 The support is particularly focused on refugees and internally displaced persons, protection of children, water/sanitation, food/food security, removal of mines and ammunition and logistics support to the United Nations.
 This is being implemented by organisations such as UNHCR, UNICEF, the International Red Cross, Save the Children and the Swedish Civil Contingencies Agency, MSB.